tve/sensorgnome-build/RADIO-CONFIG.md

 It is recommended to label the ports on a Sensorgnome in the same way from 1 through 10 (e.g. using marker pen, sticky labels, etc).

-By convention, port 1 is the upper port on the Raspberry PI next to the Ethernet jack, port 2 is below, 3 is the upper outer port, and 4 is the lower outer port.
+The Motus convention is that on an rPi2 or rPi3B port 1 is the upper port next to the Ethernet jack, port 2 is below, 3 is the upper outer port, and 4 is the lower outer port.
 Typically a Sensorgnome uses a USB hub plugged into the rPi port 4 and the hub's ports are numbered 4 through 7 or 4 through 10 depending on whether it's a 4-port or a 7-port hub.

+On an rPi4B the numbering should be reversed so the USB hub is plugged into a USB3 port (the blue ports): port 1 is the lower outer port, port 2 above it, port 3 the lower port next to the ethernet jack, and port 4 above it.

-The software uses an entirely different port numbering, which consists of the _path_ through ports and hubs to reach a device.
+The Operating System uses an entirely different port numbering, which consists of the _path_ through ports and hubs to reach a device.
 For example, a radio plugged into port 3 of a hub, itself plugged into port 4 of an rPi ends up with the path `1.4.3` (the leading 1 refers to the first root hub).
+We need to establish a mapping from these paths to port numbers 1..10.

 ### Mapping

-_The following procedure is intended to be made accessible entirely through the web UI._
-_Editing the `usb-port-map.txt` file is a stop-gap measure._

 To perform the mapping follow these steps:

-- ensure all USB ports are labeled and all devices to be plugged in are also labeled
+- Ensure all USB ports are labeled and all devices to be plugged in are also labeled.
-- bring up the sensorgnome's web UI and locate the "Devices" section
+- Bring up the sensorgnome's web UI and locate the "Port Mapping" section on the Radios tab.
-- unplug all USB devices (leaving any hub plugged in)
+- Unplug all USB devices (leaving any hub plugged in).
-- plug one device into the desired port,
+- Plug one device into the desired port,
-- Watch the device appearing in the Web UI's "Devices" section, note the path shown in parentheses (ex: 1.3.4)
+- Watch the device appearing in the Web UI's "Devices" widget, note the port path shown as well as the port selected.
+If it's not red, then it's probably OK.
-- Make a note of the mapping from path to desired port, ex: "1.3.4 -> 5" to map that path to port 5
+- To change the port selected, edit the Port Mapping (pencil icon at the top), edit the mapping and save it.
-- Plug each remaining USB device in one at a time and take note of the desired mapping
+- Plug each remaining USB device in one at a time and repeat.
-- SSH into the sensorgnome and edit `/data/config/usb-port-map.txt` or move the SDcard to your laptop and edit `config/usb-port-map.txt` in the "DATA" drive
-- Add the mappings noted down to the file (see instructions therein, but it's the format shown above of _path_ `->` _port_)
-- Move the SDcard back to the SG, power up, and double-check the port assignments

-The port mappings are deterministic when using the same model rPi and the same hub models, so the `usb-port-map.txt` file can be copied between identical devices.
+The port mappings are deterministic when using the same model rPi and the same hub models, so the port mapping can be copied between identical devices.

 In the end it is highly recommended to double check the correct port mappings: